 Application Instructions for Admission

 To apply to the Pacific University School of Physical Therapy you must submit both a PTCAS application and a Pacific University Supplemental Application.
 Both applications must be electronically submitted by the deadline dates in order to be considered.
-Applications will be reviewed throughout the fall, and invitations for on-campus interviews will be sent in January 2019.
+Applications will be reviewed throughout the fall, and interviews will occur in January 2020.

 PTCAS Application Information

 PTCAS Application Deadline: November 1, 2022

 Your primary application will be submitted to PTCAS (Physical Therapy Central Application Service).
 All transcripts and evaluations are submitted directly, and only, to PTCAS when you apply.
 Pacific University does not wish to receive any additional copies of these documents.
 Below is a brief description of the required sections in the PTCAS applicaiton.

 Pacific University requires two reference forms be submitted to PTCAS.
 One reference must be from a licensed physical therapist.
 It is recommended that the second reference should be from a second licensed PT, a college faculty member, a pre-professional committee, supervisor, or an employer.
 Although PTCAS will allow you to submit up to four reference letters, Pacific University will only review two of the submitted references.
 Please specify in the program-specific questions which two references you would like us to review.

 The Personal Statement

 This is your voice in the application process.
 This statement should not be repeated or rephrased within the Pacific University Supplemental Application essay requirements.

 Official College and University Transcripts

 Official transcripts from every institution you have attended should be submitted directly to PTCAS.
 Please review PTCAS application instructions for more information.